Everything you need to know to win in Hearthstone Battlegrounds

 - Get a new selection of minions (costs 1 gold)

 - Freeze the board (costs 0 gold).
-This will force the minions on the board to be available when you start the next round.
+This will lock in the minions on the board, so they’ll be available when you start the next round.
 If you see a minion you need but you don’t have enough gold, freeze the board and buy it next round.

 While minions you buy (but don’t play) will stay in your hand, gold cannot be carried over from round to round.
-You always want to think a round or two ahead in how you will spend your mana… err… gold.
+You always want to think a round or two ahead in how you’ll spend your mana… err… gold.

 When you go into the Battle phase, there’s not much to do.
 Just pay attention to inform your decisions for future rounds.